 Second, it has been called into question whether there is a universal set of constraints in the first place.
-Instead, perhaps each learner induces its own set of constraints on the basis of patterns encountered in the ambient language data during the course of acquisition (Hayes & Wilson 2008; see also Coleman & Pierrehumbert 1997 for a related approach).
-But on this non-universalist view of constraints, speakers of languages without positional neutralization patterns would not have induced positional constraints when learning their phonology, and so would never be expected to show the effects of such constraints when their phonological grammar is probed.
+Instead, perhaps each learner induces a particular set of constraints on the basis of patterns encountered in the ambient language data during the course of acquisition (Hayes & Wilson 2008; see also Coleman & Pierrehumbert 1997 for a related approach).
+On this non-universalist view of constraints, speakers of languages without positional neutralization patterns would not have induced positional constraints when acquiring their phonology, and so would never be expected to show the effects of such constraints when their phonological grammar is probed.
 On the strongest interpretation of this model, even a learner that induces one particular positional constraint on the basis of patterns in the data would not necessarily induce other positional constraints, not even other constraints relativized to that same position.

-Thus, it is an empirical question whether access to positional-faithfulness constraints is universally available to all (adult) speakers, or whether knowledge of positional-faithfulness constraints only comes about through exposure to relevant patterns of positional neutralization in the ambient language data.
+Thus, it is an empirical question whether access to constraints enforcing positional privilege in strong positions is universally available to all (adult) speakers or whether knowledge of such constraints only comes about through exposure to relevant patterns of positional privilege in the ambient language data.

-In this paper, we present evidence from emergent effects in novel blend formation to show that several classes of positional constraints that are active in the grammars of languages other than English, but play no role in English phonology, nevertheless influence English-speakers' performance in a blend-to-definition matching task (Shaw 2013, Author 2014).
-We begin by replicating Shaw's demonstration of emergent faithfulness to morphological heads (versus nonheads), then extend them to two more typologically-motivated non-phonetic strong positions, nouns (versus verbs) and proper nouns (versus common nouns).
-As discussed below, there is no evidence from the phonological grammar of English in support of faithfulness constraints specific to these positions, so adult speakers of English could not be using such a constraint in novel blend formation unless it is in fact universally available.
+In this paper, we present evidence from EMERGENT EFFECTS in NOVEL BLEND FORMATION to show that several classes of positional constraints that are active in the grammars of languages other than English, but play no role in English phonology, nevertheless influence English speakers' performance in a blend-to-definition matching task (Shaw 2013, Shaw et al. 2014).
+We begin by replicating Shaw's demonstration of emergent positional privilege for MORPHOLOGICAL HEADS (versus nonheads), then extend the investigation to two more typologically motivated non-phonetic strong positions, NOUNS (versus verbs) and PROPER NOUNS (versus common nouns).
+As discussed below, there is no evidence from the phonological grammar of English in support of constraints enforcing positional privilege specific to these positions, so adult speakers of English cannot be using such constraints in novel blend formation unless they are in fact universally available.

 This paper is organized as follows.
-Section 2 sets the theoretical and empirical stage with the principal themes of this study: positional faithfulness, emergence, and lexical blends.
-Section 3 zooms in on the particular varieties of positional faithfulness studied here, and lays out the cross-linguistic evidence that segments and stress belonging to morpho-semantic heads, nouns, and proper nouns can resist processes that apply elsewhere.
-The experiments (which are all systematic variations on the same theme) are motivated, described, and reported in Section 4.
-Finally, in Section 5, we consider possible sources and implications of these emergent effects.
+Section 2 sets the theoretical and empirical stage with the principal themes of this study: positional privilege, emergent phonological effects, and lexical blends.
+Section 3 focuses on the particular varieties of positional privilege studied here and lays out crosslinguistic evidence that segments and stress belonging to morphosemantic heads, to nouns, and to proper nouns can resist phonological processes that apply elsewhere.
+The experiments (which are all systematic variations on the same theme) are motivated and described in Section 4; results are reported in Section 5.
+Finally, in Section 6, we consider possible sources and implications of these emergent effects of positional privilege.